Bangkok Temple Tour: A Self-Guided Itinerary to 5 Must-See Temples

 Wat Paknam: The Big Gold Buddha

-Made entirely of pure bronze, it’s one of the largest statues of its kind in the world and can be seen from various unexpected vantage points around the city, including the Tha Phra BTS Station.
+Made entirely of pure bronze, it can be seen from various unexpected vantage points around the city, including the Tha Phra BTS Station.

 In addition to the awe-inspiring Buddha, Wat Paknam features an 80-meter-high, five-story white stupa that houses a museum of relics and donated items.
 I got a little carried away by the star of the show on my first visit and didn’t even look inside.